 If you were not baptized within Our Lady of Grace parish, a baptismal certificate must be obtained from the church where your baptism took place.
 These certificates must be dated within six (6) months prior to your wedding.
 If the bride or groom is not Catholic and was baptized in another church, please provide a certificate documenting your baptism and bring it to one of your sessions.

-Bill Bankstahl, our Music Director, will gladly assist you in your selection of music and help you arrange for instrumentalists and cantors.
-He will review the selections for your marriage liturgy.
-Please contact him at least three (3) months prior to your wedding.
-The fee for his service is $125.00, due at your initial meeting.
+Ceil Duley, our Music Director, will gladly assist you in your selection of music and help you arrange for instrumentalists and cantors.
+She will review the selections for your marriage liturgy.
+Please contact her at least three (3) months prior to your wedding.
+The fee for her service is $125.00, due at your initial meeting.

 Music selections need to be finalized one (1) month prior to your wedding.

 Out of respect for our place of worship and the sacred covenant of marriage, all are requested to refrain from beer or alcohol on the day of the wedding prior to the ceremony.
 Please, no alcohol on church grounds.